secretlycarl/onboarderr/README.md

 - Click Apply to start the container

-> **Note:** If you don't see it listed, you can manually add the template repository:
+> **Note:** For now, you can manually add the template repository:

 - Go to **Apps > Settings > CA Settings > Add New Repository**

 - Paste this URL: https://github.com/secretlycarl/onboarderr-unraid

 - After saving, return to the Apps tab and search again.

+Alternatively, you can add it from the Docker tab in the UNRAID interface.

 To update the docker image: